specifysystems/specify_network/README.md

 ## Specify Cache
 The Specify Cache stores records submitted by Specify Collections for public access via the Specify-assigned GUID, held in the DarwinCore occurrenceID field.
+It holds records for Specify collections without a public endpoint for each record.

 ## Specify Resolver
 The Specify Resolver retrieves the URL of a Specify record given the Specify-assigned